Lectures and discussions on special topics through our Zoom Videoconference platform.

-Periodically, IPI sponsors or cosponsors special conferences on topics of current interest.
+Periodically, IPI sponsors or cosponsors special conferences or lectures on topics of current interest.
 These conferences are open to all; participants do not need to be enrolled in an IPI training program to attend.
+These presentations are open to registration by non-clinicians and do not provide continuing education credit.